webclinic017/GDSC-FINLIT/README.md

 2. Inside assets/images folder, you should not see a file named "prologue12 v4.gif".
 If you do not see the file, please download it here  https://drive.google.com/file/d/1Sh4eumC59Kjo_I9C3Nirmjutzoi8-Ejp/view?usp=sharing

-3. After downloading the prologue12 v4.gif file from my google drive, put that inside assets/images folder.
+3. After downloading the <em>prologue12 v4.gif</em> file from my google drive, put that inside assets/images folder.

 4. Run ```flutter pub get```

 5. Run ```flutter run```

-6. If you're not redirected to homepage after logging in using gmail or even after creating an account this is due to our firebase setup, we are still learning), please perform ```hot restart```.
+6. If you're not redirected to homepage after logging in using gmail or even after creating an account this is due to our firebase setup (as we are still learning), please perform ```hot restart```.
 This should redirect you to home.